MicrosoftDocs/m365copilot-docs/docs/plugin-guidelines.md

 ### Support multi-parameter search queries

-To support complex prompts, expand the scope of your search support to handle two or more search query `parameters` simultaneously by enabling multi-parameter support in your plugin [app manifest](/microsoftteams/platform/resources/schema/manifest-schema#composeextensionscommands).
+To support complex prompts, expand the scope of your search support to handle three or more search query `parameters` simultaneously by enabling multi-parameter support in your plugin [app manifest](/microsoftteams/platform/resources/schema/manifest-schema#composeextensionscommands).

+Ensure search parameters have good descriptions and explicit input types and output formats.

 ### Avoid generic descriptions of your plugin, its skills, and parameters